Exercise: That's Done

 Solution

-Let's start by reviewing what exactly do we need to create and then get to actually creating it.
+Let's start by reviewing what exactly do we need to create for this exercises and then get to actually creating it.

-We need to create a component that renders a <ul> list, wherein the items are taken from a given items prop.
-Each list item is denoted as a separate component as well, rendering an <li> element containing the text of the item and a button.
+We need to create a component that renders a <ul> list, wherein the items are obtained via an items prop.
+Each list item is denoted as a separate component as well, obviously rendering an <li> element, containing the text of the item and a 'Done' button.

-When clicked, the button serves to strikethrough the corresponding item and hide itself.
+When clicked, the button serves to strikethrough the corresponding item and remove itself.

 And that's it.